Jlee-253/gym-split-planner/README.md

 # Gym Split Planner

-A full-stack web application for creating and managing workout plans with volume analysis and sharing capabilities.
+This project was developed locally and uploaded as a complete portfolio piece A full-stack web application for creating and managing workout plans with volume analysis and sharing capabilities.

 ## Features